lrei/twitter_annotator/README.md

 #### NER
 NER requires Java 8 and [Stanford NER](http://nlp.stanford.edu/software/CRF-NER.shtml) as well as models for each language.
 See the tree section below.
+Unzip models and tool to their respective directories.

 #### POS